c3g/chord_singularity/README.rst

        }
    ]

-ARE WE ALLOWED TO PULL FROM REPOSITORIES OR IS THAT TOO MUCH OF A VULNERABILITY?
+TODO: SHOULD WE PULL DIRECTLY FROM REPOSITORIES OR IS THAT TOO MUCH OF A VULNERABILITY?
 MAYBE PIP...

 TODO: SOME WAY TO SPECIFY INGESTION SCRIPTS...
 WITH A STANDARDIZED FORMAT

-All services must have a requirements.txt, implement /service-info and be able to take --port as an argument
+All services must have a requirements.txt and implement /service-info.

 How do updates work?

-* git pull for each service
+* ``pip install -U`` for each service
-* call some regeneration script which does apt dependencies + steps 3-n above
+* call some regeneration script which re-checks ``apt`` dependencies + runs steps 3-n above

-TODO: HOW TO DO SEARCH / SEARCH DISCOVERY???

-Search can be done perhaps with existing GA4GH search API Discovering fields however...
+TODO: HOW TO DO SEARCH / SEARCH DISCOVERY? - Search can be done perhaps with WIP GA4GH search API.